Nathaniel-Salami/SYSC_3303_Group_5/Elevator_System/README.txt

 	All text input will be loaded, and dynamically allocated into a data structure.

 Limitations:
-	- All three threads run within the same program, based on iteration specifications
+	- All three threads run within the same program, based on iteration specifications.